 - the person's wishes, directions, preferences and values, including those in an Advance Care Directive (if possible);

 - the consequences to the person if the treatment is not provided;

 - any alternative treatment that is available;

-- that treatment must only be carried out to promote and maintain the health and wellbeing of the person.
+- that treatment must only be carried out to promote and maintain the health and wellbeing of the person

-When determining if treatment is in the person's best interests, the Guardianship and Administration Board may also consider whether the proposed treatment can be postponed on the ground that better treatment may become available and whether the person is likely to become capable of consenting to the treatment.
+The Tribunal must also consider whether the proposed treatment can be postponed on the ground that better treatment may become available and whether the person is likely to become capable of consenting to the treatment.

 Can health professionals provide, withhold or withdraw treatment without the consent of a person’s substitute decision-maker?